 - Press Win key, type Device Manager, and press Enter.

-- Find Display Drivers on the left pane, click on them and select Uninstall Drivers.
+- Find Display Drivers on the left pane, click on them and select Uninstall Device.

-- If a confirmation window pops up, click OK to proceed.
+- If a confirmation window pops up, click Uninstall to proceed.

 - Once the driver is uninstalled, restart your PC.